Block & Leviton

-Block & Leviton is an American plaintiffs' law firm headquartered in Boston.
-The law firm was founded in 2011.
+Block & Leviton is an American plaintiffs' law firm.
+The law firm was founded in 2011 by Jeffrey C. Block and Jason M. Leviton and is headquartered in Boston.

+Notable cases

 In April 2022, Block & Leviton filed a civil lawsuit against Elon Musk, alleging that Twitter shareholders may have suffered losses while Musk was building equity stake in the company.
+In March 2025, a New York federal court judge ruled that the case could proceed after Musk looked to have the case dismissed.

+Block & Leviton attorneys served as lead counsel in the $25 million class action lawsuit over Lyft's 2019 IPO.